sjd69/Applied_Cryptography/phase3-init/reports/phase3-writeup.md

 Using RSA to authenticate provides us better, more robust security compared to the alternative standard password-based system.
 In addition, this protocol was already being utilized in T4 to establish and securely exchange a session key.
 Since this protocol provides mutual authentication, it makes sense to simplify user interaction and not require a redundant password login.

 ## T2: Token Modification/Forgery
-Assumption: **T4** is correctly implemented, this message will be encrypted.
+Assumption: Assume that **T4** is correctly implemented, and that this message will be encrypted.

 If users can increase their own access rights at will, they can tamper with any file they wish.
 They could delete all the files on the server, or download files that aren't meant for them.
 Additionally, users who can counterfeit tokens could distribute them to whomever they wish, which takes away rights from the administrator.